davidfmiller/swifties/README.md

 Capitalize first letter of each word in `stdin`.

 ## case-lower

 Lower-case `stdin` or command-line arguments.

 ## case-sentence

-Capitalize the first letter from `stdin`.
+Capitalize the first letter of each sentence read from `stdin`.

 ## case-slug